VUB, “Stewardship of Finance” Chair, ninth lecture, 21st February 2013

 Is there anything more depressing than the spectacle of the short-term remedies that are being applied at present with a view to saving the capitalist system, in the absence of determination to do what would actually be necessary to achieve that objective?

-Look at what is happening in Greece, where the Troika (the European Union, the European Central Bank and the International Monetary Fund) is endeavouring to impose on the Greek Government measures which everyone knows to be unworkable.
-And what will be achieved if agreement is reached?
-A reduction of that country’s sovereign debt to 120% of its GDP by… 2020!
+Look at what is happening in Greece, where the Troika (the European Union, the European Central Bank and the International Monetary Fund) is endeavouring to impose on the Greek Government measures … Read the rest

 I was asked to make the introductory speech at the Conference “Heurs et malheurs du capitalisme”, which took place at Université Blaise Pascal in Clermont-Ferrand on February 4th.
 Bénédicte has been so kind as to translate the written version of my speech.